BillMcBlackjack/odin-landing-page/README.md

 # odin-landing-page
-Landing page created for the Oding Project.
+Landing page created for the Odin Project.
 This page uses flex to display the elements.